-Each year, from March to October, the Foundation Treilles organises several seminars whose structure has been determined naturally by the missions of the Foundation:
+Each year, from March to November, the Fondation des Treilles organises several seminars whose structure has been determined naturally by the missions of the Foundation:

 - an original theme,

-- a number of participants limited to twenty people, in order to facilitate informal discussions, and a composition involving senior and junior researchers,
+- a number of participants limited to 15 people, in order to facilitate informal discussions, and a composition involving senior and junior researchers,

 - a relatively short time (Monday to Saturday) compatible with the hope that each participant stays throughout the conference,

 - a program leaving plenty of time for questions and discussions.